olebole/irafdoc/doc/tv.imedit.rst

   <i>search</i>.
 If the search radius is zero then the region defined
   by the cursor is not adjusted.
 The sign of the search radius selects whether a maximum (positive value) or a minimum (negative value) is sought.
-The special key <tt>'t'</tt> toggles between the two modes in order to quickly edit both low sensitivity bad pixels and cosmicrays and stars.
+The special key <span style="font-family: monospace;">'t'</span> toggles between the two modes in order to quickly edit both low sensitivity bad pixels and cosmicrays and stars.